ucsb-cs148-f21/project-t07-musictaste/team/retrospectives/RETRO_02.md

 - pairworking (frontend and backend pairs)

 _stop_:
+- [we did try to think of items for this category but could not think of anything]

 _continue_:
 - meeting up in person to work on the project together -> designate a weekly meeting, Mondays beginning next week
+- even when not meeting together physically, look for more ways to work collaboratively

 _additional notes_: good job everybody for finishing the MVP and being voted honorable mention!